NGO registration is vital for any kind of organization. This allows a group to get permission for certain activities.

 The following documents are needed in order to register your company as Section 8:

-- Copy of anyone from Driving License, Aadhar Card, Voter Id card, or Passport.
+5. Copy of anyone’s Driving License, Aadhar Card, Voter ID card, or Passport.

 Online NGO registration as “trust”

-A trust (under the Indian Trust, Act, 1882) is a legal instrument established for the purpose of contracting one party to hold property on behalf of another.
-It is a form of ownership that has a set trustee who manages the property and distributes it to the beneficiary when the objective is met.
+Under the Indian Trust Act of 1882, a trust is a legal instrument established with the purpose of having one party hold property on behalf of another.
+It involves a designated trustee who manages the property and distributes it to the beneficiary once the objective is achieved.

-Indian public trusts are enforced by a number of statutes, including the Charitable and Religious Trust Act, 1920, the Religious Endowments Act, 1863, the Bombay Public Trust Act, 1950, and the Charitable Endowments Act, 1890.
+Several statutes enforce Indian public trusts, including the Charitable and Religious Trust Act of 1920, the Religious Endowments Act of 1863, the Bombay Public Trust Act of 1950, and the Charitable Endowments Act of 1890.

 Public Trust